-Therefore, people with an underactive thyroid have a slow metabolism, so will have symptoms associated with a slow metabolism, such as cold intolerance (from the lack of heat made) and extreme tiredness and weight gain (from the lack of calories burned to make energy).
+Therefore, people with an underactive thyroid or hypothyroidism have a slow metabolism, so will have symptoms associated with a slow metabolism, such as cold intolerance (from the lack of heat made) and extreme tiredness and weight gain (from the lack of calories burned to make energy).

-Medical professionals seem to think that the weight gain from an underactive thyroid is usually between 10 and 30 pounds (what two GPs said to me), thinking that the body adjusts for the slower metabolism after while.
+Medical professionals seem to think that the weight gain from hypothyroidism is usually between 10 and 30 pounds (what two GPs said to me), thinking that the body adjusts for the slower metabolism after while.
 This is very much disputed, though, as many patients carry on gaining, despite a low calorie diet.
 It can be one of the most distressing and frustrating parts of being hypothyroid.
 I gained 27.5 pounds.

 So shouldn’t the weight gain stop/come off when you start medication?

 Ideally, yes, but not always.
 It all depends on what medication and dosage the patient is on.
 Remember those 5 thyroid hormones I mentioned above?
-Well, we need to replace them, since the underactive thyroid isn’t making enough.
+Well, we need to replace them, since the under active thyroid isn’t making enough.

 Thyroid medication comes in a few forms.
 Remembering that a healthy thyroid would be making 5 hormones:

 - There is synthetic T4-only medicine, which obviously only contains synthetic T4.